 5. Performing transverse abdominal (TVA) focused exercises while pregnant will reduce your risk of diastasis recti postpartum.
 Studies have shown a significant difference in diastasis recti incidence between pregnant women who are active in TVA engagement and pregnant women who are sedentary.
 TVA training postpartum will help to close or minimize a gap.

 This is a great video for learning how to check for diastasis recti, as well as a corrective exercise, the pelvic tilt.
 Warning: there are many videos on YouTube about this subject, but not all can be trusted!!
 The one below was recommended to me by a women’s health physiotherapist.

 How is Diastasis Recti Related to Pelvic Floor Muscles?

 Your abdominal muscles and pelvic floor muscles work together.
 What goes up must come down, what goes in must go out – so to speak.
 Diastasis recti affects the pelvic floor and vice-versa.
 In a U.S. study of women with diastasis recti, 66% also presented pelvic floor dysfunction symptoms.
 This includes urinary incontinence, faecal incontinence or pelvic organ prolapse symptoms.
 Learn more about how your delivery method may affect your risk of developing pelvic floor dysfunction.

 Can I Close my Diastasis Recti Gap Years After Childbirth?

 Yes!
-Women’s Health physiotherapists and trainers are having great success treating diastasis recti at any age, no matter how long it’s been since you had your children.
+Women’s Health physiotherapists and pre and post-natal trainers are having great success treating diastasis recti at any age, no matter how long it’s been since you had your children.
 You can close or significantly reduce your abdominal muscle gap through rehab exercise.
 Severe diastasis recti that does not improve with physical therapy may need to be surgically repaired.

 My Gap Isn’t Closing… Now What?